pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 - We rarely have to deal with merge conflicts and if we do they are small and it's easy to identify what the different changes represent and how best to resolve the conflicts.
-- When something goes wrote it's much easier to identify the problem because the changes are small.
+- When something goes wrong it's much easier to identify the problem because the changes are small.
 - We don't "put off" production issues until right at the end, so things like production configuration, scalability concerns, issues affecting end users,